caraya/gh-for-publishers/issues.md

 Issues were originally conceived as a means to communicate problems with the content of the repository and to engage in discussion about issues in the repository.
 We can also use issues to ask question and engage in wider discussions regarding the project current status or its future.

 I've seeded two issues in the `gh-for-publishers` repository.
-Both have been solved yet I chose to leave one open to show what open and closed issues look like.
+Both have been solved yet I chose to leave one open to show what open and closed issues look like and also showing how to close issues manually.

 ## Open Issues

 ![Open Issue Example](images/open-issue.png)

+### Different ways to close issues

+#### Fixing issue and closing in commit message

+#### Creating branch and opening pull request

+#### Manually creating issues

 ## Closed Issues